Jobs & Opportunities

 Workforce Opportunities

 The I-5 Rose Quarter Improvement Project team, led by ODOT, includes the Hamilton/Sundt Joint Venture (HSJV) in association with Raimore Construction.
-The team is committed to investing in minority communities within our region through the work and opportunities the project provides.
+The team is committed to investing in communities within our region through the work and opportunities the project provides.

 Project Workforce Goals